jhnbyrn/951-KLR-PAGES/ignition_timing.md

 	enable ex1
 ```

 We know we *just* detected a falling edge before this code ran.
 So if there's no correction needed, we fire the event on the next rising edge.
 If a correction is needed, we wait for *another* falling edge, that is one half-tooth longer than normal.
-Hopefully it's now clear why we had to expiciltly wait for a falling edge just before this block - we need to make sure that the rising/falling edge decision is referenced to a known position.
+Hopefully it's now clear why we had to expiciltly wait for a falling edge just before this block - we need to make sure that the rising/falling edge decision being made here is referenced to a known position.

-Soon you'll see exactly how 22h.0 actually gets determined.
+Later you'll see exactly how 22h.0 actually gets determined.

 The careful reader may noticed that the ignition output signal (p1.1) is alway *toggled* here, never set to 1 or 0 explicitly.
 The reason is that we don't know or care what the actual state of the signal is at this point!
 Firing the ignition coil consists of a 2 step process:

 * coil ON to start dwell, i.e. charge the coil
 * coil OFF to fire the spark

-We treat these 2 steps the same in this routine, so we don't bother to keep track of which one is happening at this point.
+We treat these 2 steps the same in this code, so we don't bother to keep track of which one is happening at this point.
 If the event we're handling is dwell, then the cpl instruction will turn the coil ON.
 If the event is spark, the cpl will turn the coil OFF.

 With that said, in the next section we *do* check explicitly the actual state of p1.1, because from this point on we really do need to handle dwell and spark differently.